 As hard as fractions are for 3rd graders, it is my FAVORITE topic to teach!
-I pulled out all the stops with this comprehensive unit for teaching fractions and included all of the material I wished I had as a new teacher.
+I pulled out all the stops with this comprehensive 3rd Grade Fractions Unit for teaching fractions and included all of the material I wished I had as a new teacher.

 Mini-Unit 1: Understanding Unit Fractions

-The Understanding Unit Fractions Mini-Unit starts fraction instruction with an incredibly well-supported exploration of unit fractions.
+Mini-Unit 1 starts with an incredibly well-supported exploration of unit fractions.
 As mentioned in the introduction of this unit, unit fractions are the backbone of fractions.
 Having students learn them as integral to fraction understanding sets them up for success from the beginning.

 Mini-Unit 2: Understanding Fractions

 Mini-Unit 2 extends student understanding of unit fractions to non-unit fractions.
 Still working with unit fraction pieces, students understand fractions are composed out of unit fractions.
 They experience fractions as represented by partitioned shapes, points on a number line, and fractions of a set.
 Separate lessons are included exploring equal sharing problems with fractions and decomposing and composing with unit fractions.

 During Mini-Unit 1 and 2, fractions that equal one whole are explored in depth.
 Mini-Unit 3 explores making other whole numbers with partitioned shapes and number lines.
 Counting unit fractions past a whole is approached as simple counting the number of unit fractions that form a whole number.
 Students can then use reasoning or division to find the whole number.
 Equal sharing wraps up the Whole Numbers as Fractions Mini-Unit so students can experience decomposing wholes into different fractions combinations to share resources among several people.